93% of Google searches now end without a click

 When to bring in professional help

-You can start GEO on your own - but if:
+You can start GEO on your own, but if any of the following apply:

 - 10+ employees (not a solo micro-business)